 Please note that traditional walk-in clinic services are currently suspended.

-The UCalgary community can access our walk-in clinic for urgent or unexpected illnesses or concerns.
-Call us at 403-210-9355 to speak to a triage nurse.
+When these services are no longer suspended, UCalgary community will be able to access our walk-in clinic for urgent or unexpected illnesses or concerns.

 For chronic concerns, your family doctor can provide the best standard of ongoing care.